C1arant/C1arant/README.md

 ---

-> *"The stars don’t look bigger, but they do look brighter."*
+> *"Life's too short make the most of it"*
-> — Sally Ride
+> — Tom Cassel. aka Syndicate